 How Many Medicare Advantage Plans Are Available in Kansas?

 There are 88 Medicare Advantage plans available to Medicare beneficiaries in Kansas.
-The national average is significantly lower, so Kansas Medicare beneficiaries have a wide selection of plans to choose from.
+The national average is significantly lower, so Kansas Medicare beneficiaries have a wide selection of plans.
 This selection ensures that everyone can find coverage that meets their needs.

 Are Medicare Advantage Premiums Deducted from Social Security in Kansas?

-Beneficiaries do not have to pay directly for Medicare coverage in most cases.
+Beneficiaries don’t have to pay directly for Medicare coverage in most cases.
 Generally, the state deducts your Medicare payments from your Social Security benefits.

 Is Medicare Advantage More Expensive than Medicare in Kansas?